smu-cs-3353/22s-pa02-amogus/README.md

 ### Tim Sort
 ![Tim Sort Sorted Array Sorting Time (Integer)](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/Randomized%20vs.%20Sorted%20Performance/Time%20To%20Sort%20Based%20On%20Percent%20Sorted%20For%20Tim%20Sort%20(Integer).png)
 ![Tim Sort Sorted Array Sorting Time (String)](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/Data%20Analysis/Randomized%20vs.%20Sorted%20Performance/Time%20To%20Sort%20Based%20On%20Percent%20Sorted%20For%20Tim%20Sort%20(String).png)

+For each graph, There are three curves where each curve represents:
+- Blue - Sorting time for array that is unsorted
+- Orange - Sorting time for array that is 100% sorted
+- Grey - Sorting time for array that is 60% sorted

+Additionally, the x-axis represents the time in microseconds the algorithm took to sort the array and the y-axis represents the dataset size being sorted.

 ## Analysis - Performance On Sorted Array Vs. Performance On Unsorted Array